papriwalprateek/dqalpha/README.md

 > Linked Data describes a method of publishing structured data so that it can be interlinked and become more useful.
 > It builds upon standard Web technologies such as HTTP, RDF and URIs, but rather than using them to serve web pages for human readers, it extends them to share information in a way that can be read automatically by computers.
 > This enables data from different sources to be connected and queried.

+## Proxy issues
+On windows SET HTTPS_PROXY=http://server-ip:port/ to use heroku commands from CLI also if heroku run rake db:migrate does not work following might be useful heroku run:detached rake db:migrate